shirishkarveer/cpp-1-control/README.md

 If the list is empty you should display, "Unable to determine the largest number - list is empty"

 If the user enters 'Q' or 'q' then you should display 'Goodbye" and the program should terminate

-Finally, be sure to test your program as you go and at the end.

-Hint: Use a vector!

-Additional functionality if you wish to extend this program.

-- search for a number in the list and if found display the number of times it occurs in the list
-- clearing out the list (make it empty again) (Hint: the vector class has a .clear() method)
-- don't allow duplicate entries

 */